-The school principal presented our Wildly Important Goals (WIGS) and discussed data relating to student achievement at our Sept.
-2014 SAC meeting.
-SAC members will participate in developing this year's plan through meetings and emails.
-Meetings will be held monthly to discuss updates in the implementation or the SSP and PIP.
+The school principal will present our Wildly Important Goals (WIGS) and discuss data relating to student achievement at our beginning of the year SAC meeting.
+SAC members will participate approve this year's plan.
+Meetings will be held semi monthly to discuss updates in the implementation of the SIP and PIP.